These delicious glazed carrots will look so bright and beautiful on your table.

 Want to save this recipe?
 Pin it!

-- ¼ cup fresh pomegranate juice
+- 1/4 cup fresh pomegranate juice

-- 2 teaspoons raw honey
+- 2 teaspoons honey I like raw honey

-- 1 tablespoon balsamic vinegar, I like Bionaturae
+- 1 tablespoon balsamic vinegar I like Bionaturae

-- 2 tablespoons butter, divided
+- 2 tablespoons butter divided

-- 2 tablespoons extra virgin olive oil (evoo)
+- 2 tablespoons extra-virgin olive oil evoo

-- 2 pounds carrots, cut into thin 2-inch sticks
+- 2 pounds carrots cut into thin 2-inch sticks

 - 1 teaspoon salt

-- ⅓ cup gluten free chicken broth, homemade or store bought
+- 1/3 cup gluten free chicken broth homemade or store bought

-- 2 tablespoons fresh mint, sliced
+- 2 tablespoons fresh mint sliced

-- ⅛ teaspoon cayenne pepper
+- 1/8 teaspoon cayenne pepper

 - Set Vitamix to pre-programmed Smoothie setting and start the machine.
 It will automatically shut off once the cycle is complete.

 - In a small mixing bowl, add honey, balsamic vinegar and 1/4 cup of pomegranate juice.
 Stir vigorously to combine.
 Set aside mixture to be used as your glaze2 teaspoons honey, 1 tablespoon balsamic vinegar